prasert05/mbbtk/GettingStarted_bioconda.md

 # deactivate 'myenv' environment
 $ conda deactivate myenv
 ```
-When conda asks you to proceed, type `y`, or you can integrate `-y` parameter in the upper command to let the conda know I accept all change.
+When conda asks you to proceed, type `y`, or you can integrate `-y` parameter in the upper command to let the conda know that I accept all change.

 After create environment is finished, it will keep the metafile in `~/miniconda3/envs/`